rogerdahl/floating-pointer/README.md

 Reboot to activate.

 ## Technologies

-- `Rust`, `tokio`, `warp`, `enigo`, [vh-check](https://github.com/Hiswe/vh-check), and the usual suspects, ES6, CSS, jQuery, and jQuery UI.
+- `Rust`, `tokio`, `warp`, `enigo`,

+  [vh-check](https://github.com/Hiswe/vh-check), and the usual suspects, ES6, CSS, jQuery, and jQuery UI.

+## Implementation notes

+#### Rounding errors

+Enigo, which wraps Xdo on Linux, supports both absolute and relative mouse pointer positioning.
+Both methods take integers, which describe positions with resolution of 1 pixel.

+The main drawback of absolute positioning is that the app has to detect (or the user has to provide), the resolution of the desktop.
+It also requires some slight workarounds due to the different resolutions and sizes of the desktop and touch screen.
+The issues aren't a big deal, but relative positioning seems like it's a better fit for this app.

+With relative positioning, we send a series of deltas describing the difference between the previous and current pointer positions.
+To get responsive and smooth operation, we send deltas at a fairly high frequency (120 per second by default), which means that the pointer often moves only a few pixels between each delta, often giving delta with values somewhere between -5 to +5 in each direction (x and y).

+Since these values are also integers describing full pixel movement, we are left without enough resolution to accurately move the mouse pointer by repeating just one delta.

+The delta is essentially a vector, describing both the direction and speed of the pointer.
+And, because the speed and direction are baked together into two integers, the resolution in specifying the direction becomes very low when the speed is low.
+For instance, using a delta of (1,1) (1 pixel down and one pixel to the right), causes the pointer to move at a 45 degree angle.
+The next possible angle is created by varying the value for one of the dimensions by one.
+E.g., by changing the delta to (2,1), which gives a 60 degree angle.
+So no angles between 45 and 60 degrees can be represented while also keeping mouse pointer speed the same.
+To represent other angles, both of the values in the delta would have to be increased, so as to provide a fraction between those lower ones.
+But that's not an option since it would speed up mouse pointer movement, and we need to speed of the movement to correspond with the speed at which the user wants to move the pointer.

+The lack of resolution is that the mouse pointer ends up looking like it's dropping into invisible tracks as it moves, where the tracks correspond to the few angles that can be achieved with very small delta values.

+So, in order to provide smooth movement at the speed the user wants, we need to use float values in the deltas.
+But Enigo takes only integers, and if we just round or truncate the floats before passing them on, we haven't gained anything.

+It turns out that all we need to do is keep track of the errors that we introduce by truncating the floats, and roll them back into the mouse position when they're large enough.
+Instead of throwing out the fractional parts of truncated values (which will be in the [0.0, 1.0) range), we add them to a running total.
+The total represents the total error we have introduced by truncating the floats so far.
+The total error is also the difference between the current actual position of the pointer and the position it would have been in, if sub-pixel positioning was supported.
+Each time we add another rounding error to the cumulative error value, we check if the value has become 1.0 or larger, which means that it has an integer part that we can now split out and send to Enigo.
+Sending the value to Enigo adjusts the pointer position, cancelling out the rounding errors.
+Just as a practicality, we don't send the integer parts of the cumulative errors to Enigo separately.
+Since we're doing the evaluation in the context of sending another delta to Enigo, we just add the integer parts to the delta on which we're working.